DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Filter.md

 ## Save Selection

-Click on Save Selection button, and enter a selection name to save it.
-Note that, if you access on the Revit, the Manage menu and click on Load button, will appear the new selection created.
+Click on Save Selection button, and enter the name of the selection to save it.
+Note that, if you go to the Manage menu in Revit and click on the Load button, the new selection you have created will appear.

 ![OneFilter save selection](../../assets\images\SG-Pf-SaveProfile.gif)
 <sub>Note: the version on the image may not reflect the [latest version of OneFilter](https://diroots.com/revit-plugins/revit-advanced-filter-onefilter/).</sub>